VETERINARY MEDICINE: SMALL ANIMAL ADVANCED ANESTHESIA PART ONE

 Course meets the requirements for 18 RACE hours of continuing education credit for veterinary technicians and veterinarians in jurisdictions which recognize AAVSB's RACE approval.
 However, participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery.

-RACE Subject Category: Scientific; Delivery Method: Interactive Distance; Program Number 57-33812 .
+RACE Subject Category: Medical; Delivery Method: Interactive Distance; Program Number 752415 .

 |Course Focus - Learning Objectives - Completion Requirements

-Veterinary Medicine: Small Animal Advanced Anesthesia Part One, although at an advanced veterinary level, it is appropriate for technicians seeking higher level training.
-While the course may refer to tasks that are only within the scope of the veterinarian, the content and assignments are within the realm of team members with strong foundational training and experience.
+Veterinary Medicine: Small Animal Advanced Anesthesia Part One, although at an advanced veterinary level, may be appropriate for technicians seeking higher level training.
+The course deals with tasks that are only within the scope of the veterinarian, however the content and assignments are within the realm of technicians who have strong foundational training and experience.
 The support of a practice veterinarian is strongly recommended for technician students.

 Upon completion of the course, the student will be able to: